awsdocs/amazon-redshift-management-guide/doc_source/viewing-events-console.md

 ## Filtering Events<a name="filtering-events"></a>

 Sometimes you want to find a specific category of events or events for a specific cluster\.
-In these cases, you can filter the events displayed\.
+In these cases, you can filter the events displayed\.<a name="filtering-event-task"></a>

 **To filter events**